 Active investing is a method of buying and selling financial securities with the goal of outperforming the market.
 The investor or trader following this strategy will actively monitor investments to beat a benchmark index like Nifty 50 or Sensex.
 Hence the name active investing.

 Q. What is an Example of a Passive Investment?

-An index ETF is one of the best examples of a passive investment.
-The portfolio of an index ETF will mirror that of the benchmark index like Nifty 50 that it is made after.
-The portfolio of an index ETF only changes occassionally and is generally on autopilot.
+An index ETF like Nifty BeES is one of the best examples of a passive investment.
+The portfolio of an index ETF will mirror that of the benchmark index like the Nifty 50 that it is made after.
+The portfolio of an index ETF only changes occasionally and is generally on autopilot.

 Q. Is ETF Passive Investing?

 An ETF is by design meant to be a passive investment vehicle.
 But there are exceptions to the rule.
 In countries like the US, there are active ETFs that operate much like an equity mutual fund.

 Passive investing is known to have advantages over active investing because it’s a low effort, low cost method of generating wealth.
 Beating the market is also a difficult task and only a few manage to do it, which is the reason why many prefer passive investing.
 That said, a one-size fits all approach may not work when it comes to investing.